NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

 a somewhat more complex but very useful alternative.
 We want to construct a dictionary where something that will be a wildcard in the workflow is the key and the troublesome name is the value.
-An example might make this clearer (this is also in `config.yml`).
-This is a nested dictionary where "genomes" is a key with another dictionary as value, which in turn has genome ids as keys and so on.
+An example might make this clearer (this is also in `config.yml` in the finished version of the workflow under `tutorials/git/`).
+This is a nested dictionary where "genomes" is a keywith another dictionary as value, which in turn has genome ids as keys and so on.
 The idea is that we have a wildcard in the workflow that takes the id of a genome as value (either "NCTC8325" or "ST398" in this case).
 The fasta and gff3 paths can then be retrieved based on the value of the wildcard.

 ```yaml
 genomes: